Met0fi/Ticket-farmer/README.md

 [Screenshot_2025-03-17-10-36-28-03_080032403b0f3d7ce099ec68649d222a](https://github.com/user-attachments/assets/082e8145-b770-42c5-b5db-2a1cca6525fa)

-Unfortunately, the script only works fine on phones.
+As of today (04/22/25), the script now works on both devices.
+On the phone and on the computer.